dsilvestro/PyRate/tutorials/pyrate_tutorial_3.md

 | Anaklinoceras    | NA        | Adrianites  |                 |
 |                  | NA        | Agathiceras |                 |

+Constraining origination times requires a text file with the same structure and the ages in the header specify the earliest time of origination.

-`python ./PyRate.py ./example_files/Ammonoidea.py -bound_te ./example_files/Ammonoidea_bound_te.txt`
+`python ./PyRate.py ./example_files/Ammonoidea.py -bound_ts ./example_files/Ammonoidea_bound_ts.txt -bound_te ./example_files/Ammonoidea_bound_te.txt`

-Note that the bounds on extinction ages have no effect when using the Gibbs sampler.
+Note that the bounds on origination and extinction ages have no effect when using the Gibbs sampler.